Visual Basic for Applications: Document-to-macro conversion

+Polymorphic macros

 Polymorphic viruses change their code in fundamental ways with each replication in order to avoid detection by anti-virus scanners.

 In WordBasic (first name of the language Visual Basic), polymorphic viruses are difficult to do.

 Indeed, the macro's polymorphism relies of the encryption of the document.
 However, the hackers have no control of the encryption key.

 Furthermore, the encryption is inefficient: the encrypted macros are just in the document, so the encryption key is too and when a polymorphic macro replicates itself, the key does not change (the replication affects only the macro not the encryption).

 In addition to these difficulties, a macro can not modify itself, but another macro can.
 WordBasic is a powerful language, it allows some operations to the macros: